grafana/alloy/docs/sources/reference/components/loki/loki.process.md

 The valid `action` values are `inc`, `dec`, `set`, `add`, or `sub`.
 `inc` and `dec` increment and decrement the metric's value by 1 respectively.
-If `set`, `add, or `sub` is chosen, the extracted value must be convertible to a positive float and is set, added to, or subtracted from the metric's value.
+If `set`, `add`, or `sub` is chosen, the extracted value must be convertible to a positive float and is set, added to, or subtracted from the metric's value.

 #### metric.histogram block